openssl/openssl/INSTALL.md

 Build with support for TCP Fast Open (RFC7413).
 Supported on Linux, macOS and FreeBSD.

+### enable-quic

+Build with QUIC support.
+This is currently just for developers as the implementation is by no means complete and usable.

 ### no-threads

 Don't build with support for multi-threaded applications.